Vitamin A is a fat-soluble vitamin critical for your vision, immunity, and reproductive health, ensuring healthy skin, hair and bones.

 Increasing your vitamin A game doesn’t have to mean eating loads of liver.

-By incorporating nutrient-dense plant foods and animal foods like eggs, dairy, ghee, and seafood daily, it should become easy to increase your vitamin A levels over time.
+By incorporating vitamin A-rich nutrient-dense plant and animal foods like eggs, dairy, ghee, and seafood daily, it should become easy to increase your vitamin A levels over time.

-Consuming vitamin A-rich foods, whether plant or animal, with a little fat can aid absorption of this fat-soluble nutrient.
+Consuming vitamin A-rich foods, whether plant or animal, with a little fat, can aid the absorption of this fat-soluble nutrient.

 Synergistic Nutrients